This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 • Preheat oven to 350°F. Grease a 9 x 9-inch baking dish and set it aside.

-• In a small skillet, melt the butter over medium heat.
+• Brown the butter: In a small skillet, melt the butter over medium heat.
 The butter will foam, but continue to cook until the foaming lessens, 4-5 minutes.
 Once the foaming quiets down, cook the butter until specks of golden brown amass in the butter and it smells toasty, 3-4 minutes.
 Remove the butter from the heat and cool for 10 minutes.

 12 tbsp (1 ½ sticks) unsalted butter

-• Once the butter has cooled, combine with the brown sugar and whisk.
-Add the eggs and vanilla extract.
-Whisk until smooth.
-Add the flour, salt, and baking powder.
+• Add the dry ingredients: Add the flour, salt, and baking powder.
 Fold together until mostly combined with a few dry streaks remaining.
 Fold in the white chocolate chips.
+Evenly spread the batter into the prepared baking dish.

-1 ½ cups light brown sugar, 2 large eggs, 2 tsp vanilla extract, 2 cups all-purpose flour, 1 tsp kosher salt, 1 tsp baking powder, 1 cup white chocolate chips
+2 cups all-purpose flour, 1 tsp baking powder, 1 tsp kosher salt, 1 cup white chocolate chips

-• Remove the blondies from the oven and cool for 30 minutes before slicing and serving.
+• Bake in the preheated 350°F oven until the edges are set, and the center is slightly gooey when a skewer is inserted, 35-40 minutes.
+Remove the blondies from the oven and cool for 30 minutes before slicing and serving.

 Video